valhuber/ApiLogicServer/api_logic_server_cli/docs/Tech-m1.md

 # Notes

+## Parallels / Windows11

+This was rather remarkable.
+Under MBP 16 / VMWare Fusion / Windows 10, boot time was 70 seconds.
+Under M1 / Parallels / Windows 11, it is 8-10 seconds.

 ## Docker - ApiLogicServer

 Installs and runs without issue.

+### Initially slower

 It is slower, however, on M1.
 For example, once started, the `ApiLogicServer welcome` command takes under a second on x86, but 7-9 on M1.

+### Update - ARM-based images are quite fast

+On investigation, you can create separate docker images for x86 vs. ARM.
+The ARM version starts instantly.

+#### Building Docker Images - faiing

+It is possible to build images that run on both, but I have not been able to address that.
+  Initial attempt failed with:

+```
+multiarch-support:amd64 : Depends: libc6:amd64 (>= 2.3.6-2) but it is not inst
+```

+Researching [this](https://stackoverflow.com/questions/71310357/multiarch-supportamd64-depends-libc6amd64-2-3-6-2-but-it-is-not-instal).

-## Install fails due to `psycopg2` (Postgres)
+## Install initially failed due to `psycopg2` (Postgres)

 Ran into significant drame with Postgres support - `psycopg2`.
 Under [investigation](pip install psycopg2_m1-*-macosx_12_0_arm64.whl).
 [Evidently](https://github.com/psycopg/psycopg/issues/344) this is not supported out of the box.
 There are [various approaches](https://doesitarm.com/app/psycopg2) that work if you are willing to install Postgres locally.
 I had been using Docker, so this remains an open item.

 So that M1 Macs work, API Logic Server version 05.03.34 has removed the psycopg2 from the install, so it needs to be [installed manually](../Install-psycopg2).

+### Resolved - M1 support released

+Update: as of Oct 2022, the most recent release of `psycopg2` provides ARM support.
+With this, Postgres happily runs fine.
+As of 6.1.2, it will no longer require manual install.

-## Sql Server Docker Fails
+## Docker Databases - MySQL/Postgres run, Sql Server Fails

 The [Docker database images](..Database-Connectivity/) work for M1 Macs, __except SQL/Server__ (it fails to start).

-## Docker Databases - MySQL runs

-Was able to run MySQL, any performance degradation was not user-visible.

-## Building Docker Images - faiing

-Initial attempt failed with:

-```
-multiarch-support:amd64 : Depends: libc6:amd64 (>= 2.3.6-2) but it is not inst
-```

-Researching [this](https://stackoverflow.com/questions/71310357/multiarch-supportamd64-depends-libc6amd64-2-3-6-2-but-it-is-not-instal).